 The changes made to the constitutional provision are surreptitious.
 The voters will not know, or be surprised to know, that the changes pave the way to have different tax rates between corporate and personal income tax.
 The voters will not know, or be surprised to know, that the way income tax is calculated could be altered.
+Perhaps most of all, the voters will not know or will be surprised to know that the measure changes TABOR fundamentally from a constitutional provision that was designed to restrict taxation to one that mandates it.

 The measure also mandates existing and future state spending by requiring the addition supplement and not supplant current funding.
-This spending requirement would apply to two of the states highest cost programs-public school education and health care.
+This spending requirement would apply to two of the state's highest cost programs - public school education and health care.
 Mandating that public school education and health care spending remain at current levels is unconnected to the measure and is separate and distinct subject.
 Outcelt v.
 Bruce, 959 P.2d 822 (Colo.1998).